What is diamond carat?

 These larger crystals become even rarer in combination with the other 4 C’s; a colorless stone with only minor inclusions that will lead to an excellent clarity when cut.

 This is where natural diamonds and Lightbox lab-grown diamonds differ.
-Because each batch of our lab-grown diamonds is produced to the same standard of cut, color and clarity, our carat weight is linear; always $800 a carat.
+Because each batch of our lab-grown diamonds is produced to the same standard of cut, color and clarity, our carat weight is linear; $800 a carat.
 By removing ‘rarity’ as a pricing factor, our stones become more affordable, even for our larger carat weights.

 What does total carat weight mean?